Standard linear solid model

-The standard linear solid (SLS), also known as the Zener model, is a method of modeling the behavior of a viscoelastic material using a linear combination of springs and dashpots to represent elastic and viscous components, respectively.
+The standard linear solid (SLS), also known as the Zener model after Clarence Zener, is a method of modeling the behavior of a viscoelastic material using a linear combination of springs and dashpots to represent elastic and viscous components, respectively.
 Often, the simpler Maxwell model and the Kelvin–Voigt model are used.
 These models often prove insufficient, however; the Maxwell model does not describe creep or recovery, and the Kelvin–Voigt model does not describe stress relaxation.
 SLS is the simplest model that predicts both phenomena.

 Definition

 Materials undergoing strain are often modeled with mechanical components, such as springs (restorative force component) and dashpots (damping component).

 Connecting a spring and damper in series yields a model of a Maxwell material while connecting a spring and damper in parallel yields a model of a Kelvin–Voigt material.
 In contrast to the Maxwell and Kelvin–Voigt models, the SLS is slightly more complex, involving elements both in series and in parallel.
 Springs, which represent the elastic component of a viscoelastic material, obey Hooke's law:

 where σ is the applied stress, E is the Young's modulus of the material, and ε is the strain.
 The spring represents the elastic component of the model's response.

 Dashpots represent the viscous component of a viscoelastic material.
 In these elements, the applied stress varies with the time rate of change of the strain:

 where η is viscosity of the dashpot component.